 Health insurance is expensive, so how can your new church afford to provide it for the planter and staff?
-Your church has a couple of options as articulated here by Patrick Bradley of Stadia New Church Strategies.
+Your church has a couple of options, as articulated here by our own Patrick Bradley.

 OPTION A – Cover all full-time employees